Carol Shields: Career

 Shields was the author of several short story collections, including Various Miracles (1985), The Orange Fish (1989), and Dressing Up for the Carnival (2000).
 She was the recipient of a Canada Council Major Award, two National Magazine Awards, the 1990 Marian Engel Award, the Canadian Authors Award, and a CBC short story award.
 She was appointed as an officer of the Order of Canada in 1998 and was elevated to companion of the Order in 2002.
 Shields was also a fellow of the Royal Society of Canada and a member of the Order of Manitoba.

 Carol Shields won the 1998 Orange Prize for Fiction for her 1997 novel Larry's Party.
 Her last novel, Unless (2002), was nominated for the 2002 Giller Prize, the Governor General of Canada Literary Award, the Booker Prize and the 2003 Orange Prize for Fiction.
 It was awarded the Ethel Wilson Fiction Prize.

 On retirement in 2000, Shields became Professor Emerita at the University of Manitoba.
 That year, after Don's retirement, the couple moved to Victoria, British Columbia.

 Shields also studied the works of Jane Austen.
 She wrote the biography entitled Jane Austen, which won the $25,000 Charles Taylor Prize for literary non-fiction in April 2002, an award accepted by her daughter Meg on her behalf in Toronto, on April 22, 2002.

-Her last novel, Unless, contains a passionate defense of female writers who write of 'domestic' subjects.
+Her last novel, Unless, contains a passionate defence of female writers who write of 'domestic' subjects.

 Carol Shields wrote plays including Departures and Arrivals which has been performed hundreds of times by both amateur and professional theaters.
-Other celebrated plays include Thirteen Hand (1993), Fashion, Power, Guilt, and the Charity of Families (co-authored with daughter Catherine Shields)(1995), and Unless (with daughter Sara Cassidy)(2005).
+Other celebrated plays include Thirteen Hand (1993), Fashion, Power, Guilt, and the Charity of Families (co-authored with daughter Catherine Shields)(1995), and Unless (with daughter Sara Cassidy) (2005).
 Collections of poems by Shields were published in 1972 Others, 1974 Intersect, and 1992 Coming to Canada.